vamshiedla/browserhistorypage/README.md

-Here you go, with the bold formatting removed:

 ### Project: Browser History App

 In this project, I developed a Browser History app using React to enhance my understanding of core concepts like state management, conditional rendering, and handling events.
 Below are the key details of the project: